 - 8. Add the shredded duck to the risotto and resume the ladling, stirring, and cooking until the rice moves wave-like when mounded, is ultra-creamy and tender, but offers just the slightest bit of resistance in the middle, 5 to 10 minutes more.
 A classic risotto has a loose consistency, meaning if you wobble the pot or bowl, the risotto will slump and spread.
 At least, that’s what results when the liquid has been added patiently and properly.
 Stir in the orange juice and butter and season with salt and pepper to taste.

-- 9. To serve, slice the duck breast crosswise into thin slices.
+- 9. To serve the duck risotto recipe, slice the duck breast crosswise into thin slices.
 Divide the risotto among warm shallow bowls (simply run them under hot, hot water and dry them quickly or, if ovenproof, warm them in a low oven) and arrange the slices of breast on top.
 Sprinkle with the parsley and orange zest.
 Rush to the table.

 Hungry for more?
 Chow down on these: